ecn310/course-project-taxes-tariffs/Paper_Summaries.md

 https://papers.ssrn.com/sol3/papers.cfm?abstract_id=1974850

+-  **How I found this paper**: provided by Professor Ly
+-  **Big picture question**: How do low-income countries pivot from trade taxes to domestic consumption taxes?
+- **Specific research question**: How effective are transitions from trade taxes to domestic consumption taxes for low-income countries when its come to revenue?
+- **Conceptual Framework**:
+- **Research Hypothesis**: If low-income countries properly enforce domestic consumption taxes, then they will better offset reductions in comparison to their use of trade taxes because they will see a positive change in estimated revenue.
+- **Theories**: When low-income countries have higher domestic consumption taxes in relation to trades taxes, and these taxes are properly enforced, they will minimize loss of revenue.

 4. Ho, Thuy Tien, Xuan Hang Tran, and Quang Khai Nguyen.
 "Tax revenue-economic growth relationship and the role of trade openness in developing countries."
 Cogent Business & Management 10(2) (2023)